stephtr/git-identity/README.md

 This extension contributes the following settings:

 * `git-identity.authors`: available Git authors (each array entry should be of the form 'John Doe john@doe.com')
+* `git-identity.showEmail`: Display the email address of the current author in the status bar.

 ## Release Notes